kata-containers/kata-containers/tools/osbuilder/rootfs-builder/README.md

 Once the rootfs directory is created, you can add and remove files as needed.
 Changes affect the files included in the final guest image.

-#### Confidential containers support

-When building the rootfs for confidential containers if `SKOPEO=yes` is set then the `skopeo` package is built and added into the rootfs.
-If `UMOCI=yes` is set then the `umoci` package is built and added into the rootfs.